 You love gaming.
 We love gaming.
 Aside from just being fun, we make connections, have a social life, and feel better about ourselves.
 And especially right now, it’s also a great outlet for having a great time and connecting socially with your friends.

-This isn’t just about gaming: we want to break down the facts about alcohol, because right now it’s easier to buy alcohol than it is to find toilet paper.
-At the same time, campus and school closings technically limit your options for socializing — and we all know that lockdown parties and drinking are happening on the regular.
+But this isn’t just about gaming: we want to break down the facts about alcohol.
+Campus and school closings technically limit your options for socializing — but we all know that lockdown parties and drinking are happening on the regular.

 So whether or not you are “of age”, let’s do this.